 Repeatability: This course may not be repeated for additional credits.

 EPBI 8401.
-Concepts and Methods in Epidemiologic Research.
+Concepts and Methods in Health Research.
 3 Credit Hours.

-The doctoral course is designed to be the first in a series of doctoral level epidemiologic research courses and will focus on providing an in-depth conceptual framework of key research concepts and techniques.
+The doctoral course is designed to be the first in a series of doctoral-level health-related research courses and will focus on providing an in-depth conceptual framework of key research concepts and techniques.
 The course will enhance knowledge of research methods and encourage critical thinking to successfully develop research questions and design research studies.
-Students will demonstrate mastery in the fundamental skills that enable them to apply epidemiologic research methods to the design, analysis and interpretation of public health data.
+Students will demonstrate mastery in the fundamental skills that enable them to apply epidemiologic and fundamental research methods to the design, analysis and interpretation of public health and other health-related data.
 Specifically, the course will provide didactic and hands-on training in causality and association, study design, bias, error, confounding, causal diagrams, interaction, and effect modification.
 By the end of this course, students will have the foundational knowledge to begin to apply these methods to their own research.
-The course is intended for doctoral students in epidemiology or related fields.
+The course is intended for doctoral students in epidemiology, public health, or health-related fields.
 Students must be enrolled in a doctoral program in the College of Public Health or by permission from instructor.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.